How to Clean a Decanter, According to Five Wine Professionals

 You can reuse your beads, too.
 Just rinse in hot water and let them dry before storing.

-Vinegar and rice
+Vinegar and Rice

 If the thought of cold, hard steel or ice inside your beloved decanter makes you cringe, consider using clean, uncooked rice with equal parts water and white vinegar.